WICG/attribution-reporting-api/EVENT.md

 ### Trigger attribution algorithm

-When the browser receives an attribution trigger redirect on a URL matching a `destination` eTLD+1, it looks up all sources in storage that match
+When the browser receives an attribution trigger registration on a URL matching a `destination` eTLD+1, it looks up all sources in storage that match
 <reporting origin, `destination` eTLD+1> and picks the one with the greatest
 `priority`.
 If multiple sources have the greatest `priority`, the